4 Must-Know Facts about Mortgage Points

 #1: Discount vs. Origination Points

-There are two common types of mortgage points — discount and origination.
+Starting with the basics; there are two common types of mortgage points — discount and origination.

 Discount points are used as prepaid interest on your mortgage loan.
 The more points you pay, the lower your interest rate.
 This is also called “buying down the rate.”

 Most borrowers can pay anywhere from zero to several mortgage points, depending on their desire to lower their interest rate.
+Each mortgage discount point typically lowers your loan’s interest rate by 0.25 percent, reducing a 4 percent mortgage rate to 3.75 percent for the life of the loan.

 Origination points, on the other hand, are used to cover the lender’s cost of processing the loan.
 They are used as a simple and straightforward way to handle closing fees.
 These points are negotiable, though the number required by your lender may vary.